 Students should be encouraged to enroll in the Canvas “course” through Virtual Hub for Students to gain access to many resources, including tips for how to use Canvas, and access to many student resources available to dual enrollment students such as the Career and Employment Center and Net-Tutor.

 Copy Services: To access Copy Center services, submit a Copy Center Request form.
+Faculty can get copies of their exams or other resources.
+Allow at least three working days for completion of your order.

 Dual enrollment students can access the Career and Employment Center at Fresno City College, which offers services like those that may be available at their high schools: workshops associated with the job search process, help with resume writing and interview preparation, help registering for Job Speaker, the college’s online job board platform, career interest inventories, and career fairs.
 The Center is open Monday through Friday, 8am–5pm, and students are encouraged to call ahead to confirm at (559) 442-8294.